The Importance of Accredited Asian Bridal Makeup Training

 Why this matters:

-Not all accreditations are legitimate.
+Legitimacy of Accreditation: Not all accreditations are legitimate.
 Some courses offer in-house endorsements or partner with organisations that aren’t recognised in the UK beauty industry.
 These hold little real value.

-Insurance hinges on it.
+Insurance Requirements: Insurance hinges on it.
 Insurers typically require certificates accredited by respected bodies like the Guild of Beauty Therapists, VTCT, City & Guilds, or CIBTAC.
 Without these, you may be unable to get professional cover.

-Clients and professionals expect it.
+Client Expectations: Clients and professionals expect it.
 Brides and salons look for credible training.
 An accreditation without industry recognition doesn’t inspire confidence.

 In short, an unrecognised certificate might look official—but may leave you unable to work legally, safely, or professionally.